TheShadow29/subreddit-classification-dataset/README.md

 ### Lakshmi
 Throwing some ideas : Might be silly (still getting to know reddit platform) Can we infer ethnicity from the posts?
+Do we need to evaluate any p-score or z-test for correlation of a given post to its sub-reddit?